Work in progress

 Plant systems are characterised by complex genetic and cellular networks that are locked together by dynamic, parallel and non-linear feedback interactions that give rise to self-organised growth, repair and propagation.
 These evolved systems pose formidable barriers to traditional engineering approaches.
 Yet, the challenge is compelling.
 Plants are self-assembling bioreactors fed off sun and solutes.
 Plant reprogramming offers new prospects for low-cost and large-scale production of engineered molecules.

 The non-vascular plant Marchantia polymorpha has morphological simplicity, simple underlying genome structure and ease of culture, transformation and analysis.
-These properties make it an ideal system for experiments with plant development and synthetic biology.
+These properties make it an ideal system for experiments in plant development and synthetic biology.

-Resources for research
+Related resources for Marchantia research

 Publications